AlbertoBasalo/api_bun/README.md

 # 🥖 API bun

 > [!NOTE]
-> A generic JSON in-memory/file-based CRUD API server for rapid prototyping, testing, workshops...
+> A just-in-memory or file-based CRUD API server for rapid prototyping, testing, workshops...
 >
 > Your delicious and fast Rest API ready to consume.
 >